 Master of Education

-The Educational Administration program provides students the opportunity to complete coursework in as few as 13 months, leading to Texas principal certification.
-While earning a graduate degree focusing on Curriculum and Instruction, students may fulfill requirements leading to Texas teaching certification in less than one year, or they may prepare for other roles in public education leadership while earning a graduate degree in approximately one year.
+The Educational Administration program provides students the opportunity to complete coursework leading to Texas principal certification while earning a graduate degree in approximately one year.
+The Curriculum and Instruction program enables students to fulfill requirements leading to Texas teaching certification or to prepare for other roles in public education leadership while earning a graduate degree in approximately one year.

-The Master of Education programs represents a strategic and intentional effort by the University of Mary Hardin-Baylor to shape the hearts and minds of the professionals serving in our educational institutions.
+The Master of Education programs represent a strategic and intentional effort by the University of Mary Hardin-Baylor to shape the hearts and minds of the professionals serving in our educational institutions.
 Students from a variety of locations and backgrounds collaborate in a Christian learning environment.
-Through this program, you will receive the mentoring and professional skills needed to move your career forward.
+Through this program, students will receive the mentoring and professional skills needed to move their career forward.

 Page last updated June 13, 2022